Docs: Features: Sharding

 • An environment variable beginning with $, such as schema=$MY_DB_NAME (Skeema v1.9+); the environment variable’s value can be either a single value or a comma-separated list

-• A forward-slash-wrapped regular expression, such as schema=/^foo/ (Skeema v1.4+), to mean “all database schemas on the server instance that match this regular expression”
+• A forward-slash-wrapped regular expression, such as schema=/^foo/ (Skeema v1.4+), to mean “all database schemas on the server that match this regular expression”

 • A backtick-wrapped command line to execute; the command’s STDOUT will be split on a consistent delimiter (newline, tab, comma, or space) and each token will be treated as a schema name

-Setting schema=* is a special value meaning “all non-system schemas on the database instance”.
+Setting schema=* is a special value meaning “all non-system schemas on the database server”.
 This is the easiest choice for a multi-tenant sharded environment, where all non-system schemas have the exact same set of tables.
 The ignored system schemas include information_schema, performance_schema, mysql, sys, and test.
 Additional schema names may be excluded from matching schema=* by using the ignore-schema option in the same .skeema file.

 In some sharded environments, it is easier to express a dynamic set of schema names to include, rather than exclude.
 Setting the schema value to a forward-slash-wrapped regular expression accomplishes this.
 For example, schema=/^foo/ will map this directory to all schema names beginning with prefix “foo”.
 This approach is useful when some schemas (with a common naming convention) represent shards with the same set of tables, while other special unsharded schemas are also present.